 Sensory boxes and bins are an amazing way for children to explore sensory activities in a safe and contained area.
-There are SO many ideas out there, but I needed something that would be appropriate for my 1 year old daughter.
-She is still in the “everything must go in mouth!!” stage.
+There are SO many ideas out there, but I needed something that would be appropriate for my 1-year-old daughter.
+She is still in the “everything must go in the mouth!!” stage.

 Fall Cornmeal Sensory Box for Toddlers